 Progress Report on the Measure of the Financial Effects Caused by the Coronavirus Pandemic on Different Levels of Businesses

-March 26th, 2021
+March 26, 2021 DO NOT ADD SUFFIXES TO DATES

-Introduction
+Introduction MAKE THE LEVEL-1 HEADING LARGER THAN THE LEVEL-2 TO SHOW ITS LAYOUT DOMINANCE IN THE HEADING STRUCTURE

 Background

 The Coronavirus originated in Wuhan, China, in December 2019.
-In February 2020, the World Health Organization declared Cornavirus as a pandemic.
+In February 2020, the World Health Organization declared Coronavirus as a pandemic.
 The pandemic shocked the world in 2020.
 The Coronavirus is highly infectious.
 Governments in various parts of the world enforced partial and full lockdowns and other social distance guidelines to mitigate the Coronavirus transfer.

 Consequently, the lockdowns and the social distance guidelines almost brought the world to a standstill, halting most economic, political, and social activities.
 The coronavirus mitigation guidelines, particularly the lockdowns' imposition, required people to stay indoors, forcing businesses to stop their operations.
 However, during the same period, despite the government ordering the closure of businesses and other economic and social gatherings, the guidelines recognized the businesses' usefulness, allowing the operation of the businesses offering essential services.
 Generally, Coronavirus disrupted the business activities.
 The small businesses disproportionately felt the Coronavirus impacts as they remained closed while the big businesses partially continued with some of their operations.
 Government restrictions and Coronavirus guidelines crippled many small business enterprises.
-The restriction also kicked some small enterprises out of the market.
+The restriction also kicked some small CLOSED THEM?
+BE CLEARER IN YOUR MEANING. enterprises out of the market.
 Some governments offered aid to ease the effects of the Coronavirus on businesses.
 However, the large corporations took a more considerable amount of government aid, offering little aid to the small business enterprises.
 The small businesses still feel the impacts of the coronavirus pandemic up-to-date.
 There is a need to measure the financial impacts of the Coronavirus on small businesses to enhance the formulation of effective mitigation measures to address them.
+SOME DATA HERE ON THE FINANCIAL IMPACT WOULD STRENGTHEN YOUR ARGUMENT.
+PERHAPS BRING THE PARAGRAPHS IN THE PROBLEM SECTION UP TO THIS SECTION TO PROVIDE A GENERAL OVERVIEW OF THE IMPACT.
+THE PROBLEM SECTION SHOULD FOCUS ON THE IMPACT TO THE ACCOMMODATION AND FOOD IN

 Problem

+FOCUS THIS SECTION ON THE PROBLEMS FACED BY THE ACCOMMODATION AND FOOD INDUSTRY, WHICH IS THE FOCUS OF YOUR RESEARCH, AS NOTED IN YOUR PURPOSE STATEMENT.

 Small businesses form a significant part of most economies.
 The outbreak of the coronavirus pandemic, government restriction, and guidelines aimed at addressing the pandemic's spread significantly disrupted the small businesses' operations.
 First, the Coronavirus caused massive dislocation of the small businesses even in a few weeks of its outbreak.
 According to Satiani et al., the Cornavirus led to the closure of nearly 43% of all small businesses in the United States.
 The closures were as a result of the employees' health concerns and the demand reduction.

-Second, Small businesses have experienced a couple of financial challenges due to the outbreak of Coronavirus.
+Second, small businesses have experienced a couple of financial challenges due to the outbreak of Coronavirus.
 For instance, businesses have experienced a challenge in management strategy.
 One of the leading management strategies that pose a challenge is maintaining the balance between the cash flow for small businesses' continuity.
 Brülhart shows that small businesses are experiencing challenges in collecting debts from their customers due to Coronavirus, a factor which is fueling the drop in liquidity cash flow of these small and medium enterprises page no. According to Bartik et al., most small businesses' profit margin ranges from 5.6%, and the debt ratio in average terms stands at 25% for the past year, which has shaken the stability of most small businesses during this Corona Virus period (2).